-Planned, designed, and principally funded by the Corps of Engineers as a general investigation type project, this project will provide flood protection against the 100-year flood event along the Wood River at Grand Island.
+Planned, designed, and principally funded by the Corps of Engineers as a general investigation type project, this project provides flood protection against the 100-year flood event along the Wood River at Grand Island.
 Principal project features include minor levee and channel improvement work, a diversion on Wood River and a floodway to the Platte River.
-Design work is completed and land rights acquisition is underway.
 Due to a revised cost estimate, Congressional reauthorization of the project was necessary.
+Construction was completed in 2004 and administrative closeout will soon take place.

-53. PENDER FLOOD CONTROL Sponsor: Village of Pender
+64. PENDER FLOOD CONTROL

+Sponsor: Village of Pender

 This project is another Section 205 project planned, designed, and principally funded by the Corps of Engineers.
 The project will protect Pender from the 385-year flood event on Logan Creek and primarily consists of levee construction, including a floodwall section, two state highway closure structures and a detention cell.
-Project construction began in the spring of 1998 and is completed but the acquisition of flowage easements remains.
+Project construction began in the spring of 1998 and is completed and administrative closeout will soon take place.